Couple killed in slowed traffic after Atlanta Braves game in North Port

 While not noting the relationship to the department, the statement said their "hearts are heavy today after learning both individuals" were killed.

-The department said of the 20 deputies who worked the Atlanta Braves spring training game, three were “veteran traffic deputies.”
+The department said 20 deputies worked the Atlanta Braves spring training game, three were "veteran traffic deputies."

 "At the time of the crash, two of those deputies jumped to safety while one of their motorcycles was struck.
 We are grateful neither was injured," the department stated.